Developmental Editing for Enhancing Non-Fiction Book Quality

 The unrelenting violence and destruction of the Gaza Strip, aided by arms funding from the US, the UK, Germany, Italy and others, paints a bleak picture for any survivors of the current war.
 There are a number of unknowns regarding Gaza’s eventual reconstruction.
 But even for that to begin, Gaza needs a ceasefire, immediate healthcare intervention and a solid plan to sustain the long-term nutritional welfare of the Gazan people.
 Without that, starvation and malnutrition may well be the end game.

 “The Hundred Year Hunger.
-A Timeline of Food Insecurity and Malnutrition in Gaza” by E. Mark Windle is available via A Nickel and a Nail.
+A Timeline of Food Insecurity and Malnutrition in Gaza” by E. Mark Windle is available to order here (UK customers only).
+International customers order via Lulu.

 (Copyright 2025) E. Mark Windle is a freelance writer and former clinical dietitian specialising in major burn injury and critical care nutrition.
 He has written for The Journal of Human Nutrition and DieteticsThe Journal of Burn Care and ResearchDietetics Today and Complete Nutrition.
 Mark was commissioned by the British Dietetic Association to contribute to The Manual of Dietetic Practice (Fifth Edition), the core reference book of the UK dietetic profession.
 He is also author of Food, Digestion and Nutrition, published by Worth Press.